Galewice

 Galewice is a village in central Poland in Wieruszów County, Łódź Voivodeship, established in the 15th century.
 It was first mentioned in 1458 in Judicial Chronicles.
 The origin of the name Galewice is ambiguous.
 It either comes from a word Gal, which means 'to serve' or it belonged to the first owners of the village, an aristocratic family of Galewski (coat of arms Wierusz).
 It is the seat of the administrative district of Gmina Galewice.
-It lies approximately 10 km north-east of Wieruszów and 97 km south-west of the regional capital Łódź.

 History and government

 Galewice was first mentioned in 1458 in Judicial Chronicles and was owned by an aristocratic family of Galewski (coat of arms Wierusz).
 According to the statistics for the years 1633-1635 Galewice was the second most important settlement on the ancient route between Ostrzeszów and Wieruszów.
 When Poland was partitioned in 1795 Galewice fell under the Russian occupation.
 In 1815 it became part of the Congress Poland.
 Until 1885 the village was owned by the Myszkowski family, when it was bought by Kazimierz Czapski.
 The Czapski family held the court in Galewice and owned most of the village until the World War II in 1939.

 After 1918, when Poland gained independence, Galewice became the host of Gmina Galewice and in 1933 Roman Catholic Church parish (Parafia p.w.
 Najswietszego Serca Pana Jezusa / the Holiest Heart of Lord Jesus Parish) was established.
 During World War II it was the place of a labour camp for Jews from Wieruszów County.

 Since the Second World War Galewice has remained the seat of Gmina Galewice, firstly in the Łódź Voivodeship, and between 1975 and 1998 as part of the Kalisz Voivodeship.
 After the reforms of the units of administrative division and local government in 1998, Galewice has returned to the Łódź Voivodeship.